npit/video-learning-tf/README.md

 - `data.train.tfrecord`: the tfrecord serialization, if `do_serialize` is enabled
 - `data.train.tfrecord.size`: metadata containing the number of items, the number of frames per video and the number of clips of video, for a `.tfrecord` file.

-## Workflows
+## Workflows `run_task.py`
 Available workflows are defined in `defs.workflows` and explained below.
 ### Activity recognition
 The activity recognition workflows classify videos to a predifined number of classes.
 It can be instantiated by the following two workflows.
-#### Single-frame
+#### Activity recognition/Single-frame
-The single-frame workflow uses a Alexnet DCNN to classify each video frame individually.
+The single-frame workflow uses an Alexnet DCNN to classify each video frame individually.
 Video-level predictions are produced by pooling the predicted label of each video frame using an aggregation method defined in `defs.pooling`.
-#### LSTM
+#### Activity recognition/LSTM
 The lstm workflow uses an LSTM to classify a video taking into account the temporal dynamics across the video frames.
 Per-frame predictions are pooled similarly to the single-frame case.
 ### Image description
 The image description workflow produces captions for a given input image.
+During training, an (image,caption) tuple is suppled to the workflow.
+The image is encoded into a feature vector using an Alexnet DCNN and each word in the caption is encoded to a vector using an embedding matrix and a vocabulary pre-computed on the training data.
+The image vector is then duplicated to the number of words in the caption and concatenated to the embedding of each word.
+The merged vectors are fed into an LSTM, the outputs of which are passed through a linear prediction layer.
+The latter produces logits vector on the vocabulary, from which we sample the most probable predicted caption, according to strategies defined in `defs.caption_search`.
+During validation, the input image is encoded and merged to a special Beginning-Of-Sequence (BOS) character.
+The output of each step is fed as input to the next, until an End-Of-Sequence character is generated, or we reach a maximum caption length.